 Summary: in this tutorial, you will learn about variables in the stored procedure, how to declare, and use variables.
 In addition, you will learn about the scopes of variables.

 A variable is a named data object whose value can change during the stored procedure execution.
-We typically use the variables in stored procedures to hold the immediate results.
+You typically use variables in stored procedures to hold immediate results.
 These variables are local to the stored procedure.

 To declare a variable inside a stored procedure, you use the